-Counter data ca s set with a decimal, and can be designated from 1 to 32767.
-The data register (D) so be used as the setting value.
-File register (R) cannot be used. · · · er count value will not be cleared even if the input conditions turn OFF.
-The counter a must be cleared with the RST command. bit selection parameter is set, the counter current value (count value) will be held the power is turned OFF.
-Note that some can not be held depending on the version
+Counter C (a) The value is set with a decimal, and can be designated from 1 to 32767.
+The data register (D) data can als o be used as the setting value.
+File register (R) cannot be used. (b) The counter count value will not be cleared even if the input conditions turn OFF.
+The counter

-- (2) With the device C, the contact coil is handled as bit device, and the current value (counter value) is handled as word device.
+- count value must be cleared with the RST command.(c) When the bit selection parameter is set, the counter current value (count value) will be held even when the power is turned OFF.
+Note that some can not be held depending on the version of CNC. - (2) With the device C, the contact coil is handled as bit device, and the current value (counter value) is handled as word device.
 In the function commands described after, the word device C indicates the current value (counter value) even if there is no description about it. - (3) The counter setting value can be set with the setting and display unit using device C. (Variable counter)